0xPolygonMiden/miden-base/bin/tx-prover/README.md

 The proxy uses [Cloudflare's Pingora crate](https://crates.io/crates/pingora), which provides features to create a modular proxy.
 It is meant to handle multiple workers with a queue, assigning a worker to each request and retrying if the worker is not available.
 Further information about Pingora and its features can be found in the [official GitHub repository](https://github.com/cloudflare/pingora).

-Additionally, the library can be imported to utilize `RemoteTransactionProver`, a client struct that can be used to interact with the prover service from a Rust codebase.

 ## Installation

 To build the service from a local version, from the root of the workspace you can run: